stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/PWR/PWR_Stop/readme.txt

 the MCU is in STOP or RUN mode.

-The system enters STOP mode and will wait for the RTC Wakeup event to be generated each 4s, or Key push button is pressed.
+The system enters STOP mode and will wait for the RTC Wakeup event to be generated each 4s, or Key push-button is pressed.
  - If the RTC WakeUp event (EXTI_Line22) is the source of wakeup from STOP, LED1 is toggled.
- - If the Key button (EXTI_Line15) is the source of wakeup from STOP, LED4 is toggled.
+ - If the KEY button (EXTI_Line15) is the source of wakeup from STOP, LED4 is toggled.

 This behavior is repeated in an infinite loop.

 LEDs are used to monitor the system state as following:
  - LED2 toggling: system in RUN mode
  - LED1 toggled: system woken up from STOP using RTC WakeUp Interrupt
- - LED4 toggled: system woken up from STOP using EXTI_Line15 (KEY push button)
+ - LED4 toggled: system woken up from STOP using EXTI_Line15 (KEY push-button)

  @note To measure the current consumption in STOP mode, please refer to
        @subpage PWR_CurrentConsumption example.

  @note This example can not be used in DEBUG mode, this is due to the fact
        that the Cortex-M4 core is no longer clocked during low power mode